Mikkomario/Utopia-Flow-Scala/README.txt

         toTry method added to Option through collectionExtensions

+        CollectionExtensions now allows one to sort a seqLike with multiple hierarchical orderings (sortedWith(...)).
+        Seqs also now have mapFirstWhere(...)(...) method that maps the first item that matches a provided predicate.

         raceWith method added to Future through AsyncExtensions.
 This allows one to retrieve the first completed value from two futures.